Rjesh2006/GENERAL_keyword.md/README.md

 On-Premises' (“on-prem” or “on-premise”) means that local software is installed and runs on computers in your company's own IT environment.
 From your company's offices, you can choose whether to manage and maintain servers, etc

+55.**Cluster**

+Clusters are typically defined as collections or groups of items with similar or different characteristics.
+The group or collection of items constitutes a cluster.

+56.**Desktop computing**

+   - CLIENT COMPUTING

+     In computing, a client is a piece of computer hardware or software that accesses a service made available by a server as part of the client–server model of computer networks

+   - CLOUD COMPUTING

+     One type of cloud service would be streaming platforms for audio or video, where the actual media files are stored remotely.
+Another would be data storage platforms like Google Drive, Dropbox, OneDrive, or Box

+   - EDGE COMPUTING
+     moves computer storage and processing (now often just called “compute”) to the edge of the network.

+   - CLUSTER COMPUTING

+     A computer cluster is a set of computers that work together so that they can be viewed as a single system

+   - DISTRIBUTED COMPUTING

+     the method of making multiple computers work together to solve a common problem.
+It makes a computer network appear as a powerful single computer that provides large-scale resources to deal with complex challenges.

+   - CENTRALISED COMPUTING

+     Centralized computing is computing done at a central location, using terminals that are attached to a central computer.
+The computer itself may control all the peripherals directly (if they are physically connected to the central computer), or they may be attached via a terminal server.

+   - DECENTRALIZED COMPUTING
+   -
+    an architectural style in which there is no central point of authority to control access to data or logic that resides within a network

 **Update To be Continued...........**